JinLi711/UIA/Yelp/Log.md

     >> 3. I will continue to think through the normalization step, which is going to be hard because the English language is incredibly complicated.

+# February 18, 2019

+1. Read up on [this Stanford lecture notes](https://web.stanford.edu/~jurafsky/slp3/2.pdf) for help on text normalization.
+Also spent a lot of time searching for google results on ideas for text normalization.
+Nothing valuable showed up.